Watch & Burn

 “The concept is simple.
 Say you are travelling at high velocity and need to either alter your course or come to a halt.
 Your thruster will power you forwards.
 To counter this, the simplest method is to adjust your angle so your thruster drives you backwards instead, thus finding an equilibrium between your forwards momentum and your –“

 “Enough.”
-Megatron lumbered for the far end of the deck and stood there, arms crossed.
+Megatron lumbered to the far end of the deck and stood there, arms crossed.
 “Demonstrate.”

 “Very well.
 Stay right where you are.
 I would advise against ducking out the way, unless you want me to accidentally melt your faceplates.”